 The future certainly looks bright for Müller, who - under Heynckes and then Niko Kovac - has now won eight Bundesliga titles with the Bavarian giants.
 At just 30, the one-club man has already equalled Bayern greats Mehmet Scholl, Oliver Kahn, Bastian Schweinsteiger and Philipp Lahm, and is only one shy of Franck Ribery's all-time record of nine domestic crowns.

 The way things are going, you wouldn't bet against Müller getting his hands on a ninth Meisterschale.
 Since breaking into the first team in 2009/10 he has hardly left it, only missing 26 Bundesliga games across 10 full seasons.
-While other academy graduates like Lahm and Toni Kroos were sent out to cut their teeth on loan - or even sold, in the case of Mats Hummels - Müller always stayed put, which has enabled him to close in on the landmark of 500 competitive appearances for Bayern in the latter stages of 2019.
+While other academy graduates like Lahm and Toni Kroos were sent out to cut their teeth on loan - or even sold, in the case of Mats Hummels - Müller always stayed put, which has enabled him to close pass the landmark of 500 competitive appearances for Bayern in early 2020.
 No member of the current squad has played more games.